Everyone may have this issue, especially when beginning to use Raspberry Pi.

 And for the latest ones, you have the choice between 32 bits (armhf) and 64 bits (arm64.)

-You can also check this post with a list of 15 operating systems compatible with Raspberry Pi to be sure that you download a good one.
+You can also check this post with a list of 15 operating systems compatible with Raspberry Pi to be sure that you download one that is compatible.

 Raspberry Pi 4 and 400 are still new in the Raspberry Pi world.

-Some operating systems are not available on Raspberry Pi 4 / 400.
+It’s becoming rarer and rarer, but some operating systems are not yet available for Raspberry Pi 4 / 400.

 You also often need the latest version of your operating system to make it work.